-Surveillance testing of school employees is to be provided using PCR testing through VAULT, Curative, or the Department of Health's Public Health Office testing sites, or antigen testing, if available, through a School-Based Health Center.
+Surveillance testing of school employees and students is to be provided using PCR testing through VAULT, Curative, the Department of Health's Public Health Office testing sites, or though school-based BinaxNOW rapid antigen testing programs.

-Testing sites/companies will bill insurance for insured employees who take the test.
+Testing sites/companies will bill insurance for insured individuals who take the test.
 Please note that the goal of surveillance testing is to reduce the transmission of cases and that the cost of testing is less than the cost of treatment.
 Also, please note that Vault testing requires access to UPS shipping.